hashicorp/field-workshops-terraform/instruqt-tracks/terraform-cloud-gcp/03-oh-no-an-outage/assignment.md

 difficulty: basic
 timelimit: 1800
 ---
-Your task is to configure remote state using your Terraform Cloud account.
+Your task is to configure remote state using your HCP Terraform account.
 In order to complete this challenge you'll need the following:

-1. A free Terraform Cloud account - log in at https://app.terraform.io<br>
+1. A free HCP Terraform account - log in at https://app.terraform.io<br>
-2. A Terraform Cloud organization.
+2. An HCP Terraform organization.
 You just created this in the previous exercise.<br>
 3. A workspace named **hashicat-gcp** with its Execution Mode set to **Local** (not Remote)<br>
 4. A *user* token for authentication<br>
 5. A `remote_backend` config stored in your workspace<br>

 Let's generate a new **user token** for use on your workstation.
-Visit the User Settings > Tokens page in Terraform Cloud:
+Visit the User Settings > Tokens page in HCP Terraform:

 https://app.terraform.io/app/settings/tokens